 - CONSGENERIC MERGER

-Consgeneric mergers involve merging two companies operating in the same industry but catering to different customer segments.
-An example is the merger between Thomas Cook and Sterling Holidays, which joined the travel and tourism sector forces.
+Conglomerate mergers involve combining two companies operating in the same industry but serving different customer segments.
+An example is the merger between Thomas Cook and Sterling Holidays, which combined the forces of the travel and tourism sector.

-LEGAL FRAMEWORK OF MERGERS AND ACQUISITIONS UNDER THE COMPANY’S ACT 2013
+LEGAL FRAMEWORK OF MERGERS AND ACQUISITIONS UNDER THE COMPANIES ACT 2013

-The Company’s Act 2013 provides a legal framework for mergers and acquisitions in India.
+The Companies Act 2013 provides a legal framework for mergers and acquisitions in India.
 Several sections of the act address different aspects of M&A:

-- Section 230-232 outlines the provisions and framework for mergers and amalgamations.
+- Sections 230-232 outline the provisions and framework for mergers and amalgamations.
 They provide guidelines for the demerger and amalgamation processes.

 - Section 235: This section empowers the National Company Law Appellate Tribunal (NCLAT) to conduct investigations into the affairs of companies involved in mergers and acquisitions.